 With addiction, your brain becomes obsessed with opioids.
-This obsession is relentless and overshadows most everything else in your life.
-When you’re not using, you’re trying to figure out how and when you will get your next fix.
+This obsession is relentless and overshadows almost everything else in your life.
+When you’re not using it, you’re trying to figure out how and when you will get your next fix.

 4. Increasing isolation

 This sign of opioid addiction is one that is likely fueling the jump in opioid disorder deaths recently.
-Under normal circumstances, people with an opioid use disorder tend to isolate more as the opioids become the center of their existence.
+Under normal circumstances, people with opioid use disorder tend to isolate themselves more as opioids become the center of their existence.

 Thanks to the isolation of the COVID-19 pandemic, people tended to use more and weren’t able to access friends, family, or support groups who might have kept them in check.
 As a result, opioid disorder deaths rose considerably in the last two years.

 Another red flag occurs when your obsession and uncontrollable cravings converge, prompting you to engage in behaviors you were otherwise incapable of doing.
 For example, you lie, steal, and cheat to use opioids — even from family and friends.

 While there are more potential warning signs of an opioid use disorder, these rank among the more pervasive.
 If you recognize any of these signs, we urge you to contact us for help.
 We offer a wide range of services, including detoxification, medication-assisted treatments, intensive inpatient and outpatient programs, and ongoing support services that can help you break free from an opioid problem.

 To learn more, contact our office in San Juan Capistrano, California.